 Traditionally, teaching receives the utmost importance in colleges, and researches in universities.
 Extension is seldom considered significant with the exceptions of a very few courses.
 The higher education system has now recognized, in principle, the importance of extension work.
 However, it is yet to be institutionalized for academic acceptance and recognition of the society.
 Here, the attempt is to pay attention to the extension component of higher education.
 Extention activities are student-centered programme complementary to education.
 It is a noble experiment in academic extension.
 It inculcates the spirit of voluntary work among students and teachers through sustained community interaction.
 It brings our academic institutions closer to the society.
 It is a link between the campus and the community, college and village, knowledge and action.
 The overall aim of this is the Personality Development of Students through Community Service.
 It gives an extension dimension to higher education system and orient the student youth to community service.

 Extension work, the third dimension of education, plays a vital role for bringing about a social transformation.
-The Extension Education Programme has been introduced through various activities like NSS, Gender Issue, Swachh Bharat, Aids Awareness, Health Camps, rally's etc. Under the auspices of this, teachers and students visit underprivileged sections of the community near educational institutions.
-Sometimes, they involve in developmental programmes at far-off places hit by natural disasters also.
+The Extension Education Programme has been introduced through various activities like NSS, YMT, Health Camps, rallys etc. Under the auspices of this, teachers and students visit underprivileged sections of the community near educational institutions.
+Sometimes, they involve in developmental programmes at far-off places hit by natural disasters, example, recently, NSS organised relief and rehabilitation activities for Tsunami victims of Kerala in 2004.
 The programmes were service-oriented focusing participatory experiences and exposure to bring together "Campus" and the "Community".
-Thus, as co-learners adapting extension work, it is certainly an effective educational opportunity, to develop student volunteers personality.